fstarnaud/ozp-documentation-wiki/Iteration-26.md

 ***
 ### Next Milestones:
-Re factored backend with no dependencies on Java 7 Interactive Help
+* Re-factored backend with no dependencies on Java 7
+* Interactive Help
-Shared Dashboards
+* Shared Dashboards

 ## Iteration Goals: